CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 `DmnDecisionResult` has methods that return the same collections as the predefined mappers.
-Additionally, it is not recommended to save a `DmnDecisionResult` or a `DmnDecisionResultEntries` as process/case variable because the underlying implementation can change in a new version of Camunda 7.
+Additionally, it is not recommended to save a `DmnDecisionResult` or a `DmnDecisionResultEntries` as process/case variable because the underlying implementation can change in a new version of Operaton.

 To prevent any of these problems, you should use primitive variables only.
 Alternatively, you can use a custom object for serialization that you control